 The Arabic counterpart of fasting is “siyaam” or “sawm”, which literally means ‘to be at rest’.
 Many medical professionals recognize that fasting is beneficial to our health.
 It provides a break in the cycle of rigid habits and gives some of our internal organs much-needed rest.
 However, in our emphasis on refraining from food, drink, and marital relations during the daylight hours, we should not forget many other important aspects of this sacred time.
 Perhaps, it would help us to remember not only the physical act of fasting, but also its underlying purpose.

 Like all other practices in Submission, the practice of fasting has been in existence since the time of Abraham.
 Here are details of fasting from the Quran along with its mathematical confirmation:

-[2:183] O you who believe, fasting is decreed for you, as it was decreed for those before you, so that you become righteous.
+[2:183] O you who have believed, fasting is decreed for you, as it was decreed for those of before yours, so that you become righteous.

 [2:184] Specified days.
 But whoever is ill among you or on a journey, then the prescribed number in other days.
 And for those who can do it (but with hardship), there is a ransom of feeding a poor.
 But whoever volunteers good, then it is better for him.
 And if you fast, it is better for you if you knew.